rosell-dk/picoQuery/docs/compliance_chart.md

 # Compliance Chart

 *Note: The chart is under construction.
 I'm starting with the methods supported by picoQuery, which has the effect that the summary is biased in favor of picoquery.
-However, it does show that the methods which are supported by picoQuery are more compliant than the respective methods in Zepto and Cash*<br><br>
+However, it does show that the methods which are supported by picoQuery are significantly more compliant than the respective methods in Zepto and Cash*<br><br>

 Compliance summary:<br>